alexanderpalsson/katacoda-scenarios/qlik-corectl/step4.md

 Or display meta of your data: <br>
 `corectl meta`{{execute}}

-This will display and empty app without any data so in next step we will learn how to load data to the app.
+This will display an empty app without any data so in next step we will learn how to load data to the app.

 ## 3. (Optional) Create an app using flags

 To use the same setup as in the config file we must use the flags:
- * `-e` which specifies URL to QIX engine and *-a* which
+ * `-e` which specifies URL to engine engine and *-a* which
  * `-a` which specifies the app name of the app
 <br>